-As of September 2003, patient enrollment in the Phase 2a clinical trials has been completed and all patients have been evaluated for initial efficacy results.
+Patient enrollment in the Phase 2a clinical trials was completed in the second quarter of 2003 and all patients have been evaluated for initial efficacy results.
 We enrolled a total of 122 patients in the ovarian, non-small cell lung and bladder cancer studies.
-All 122 patients are evaluable, which means that the patients have received at least 8 weekly cycles of TOCOSOL Paclitaxel and have had at least one CT scan to confirm anti-tumor responses according to the RECIST criteria.
-In summary, for all three Phase 2a studies to date, we have seen 34 objective responses and an additional 49 patients have been reported to have stable disease.
-Of the objective responses, 27 are partial responses and seven are complete responses.
-Under the RECIST criteria, complete response is defined as no evidence of remaining tumor, confirmed on two CT scans at least 4 weeks apart, while partial response is defined as reduction in the sums of the longest tumor dimensions of 30% for at least 4 weeks.
-Stable disease is defined as no increase in any tumor size
+All 122 patients are evaluable, which means that the patients have received at least eight weekly cycles of TOCOSOL Paclitaxel and have had at least one CT scan to confirm anti-tumor responses according to the RECIST criteria.
+In summary, for all three Phase 2a studies to date, we have seen 38 objective responses for an overall objective response rate of 31% and an additional 47 patients have been reported to have stable disease (under the RECIST criteria, stable disease is defined as no increase in any tumor size 20%).
+Of the objective responses, 30 were partial responses and eight were complete responses (under the RECIST criteria, complete response is defined as no evidence of remaining tumor, confirmed on two CT scans at least four weeks apart).

+Of the 122 patients, 52 were from the ovarian cancer study.
 In the ovarian cancer study, all 52 enrolled patients have been evaluated for anti-tumor effect.
-Sixteen of the 52 evaluable patients (31%) were reported as objective responses, including 2 complete responses and 14 partial responses; 19 additional patients were reported to have stable disease.
+Twenty of the 52 evaluable patients (38%) were reported as objective responses, including three complete responses and 17 partial responses; 17 additional patients were reported to have stable disease.
 In the non-small cell lung cancer study, all 43 enrolled patients have had anti-tumor effect evaluated.
-Nine of the 43 evaluable patients (21%) were reported as objective responses, including 3 complete responses and 6 partial responses; 19 additional patients were reported to have stable disease.
-In the bladder cancer study, all 27 patients enrolled have had anti-tumor effect evaluated.
-Nine of the 27 evaluable patients (33%) were reported as objective responses, including 2 complete responses and 7 partial responses; 11 additional patients were reported to have stable disease.
+Nine of the 43 evaluable patients (21%) were reported as objective responses; including three complete responses; 19 additional patients were reported to have stable disease.
+In the bladder cancer study, all 27 patients enrolled have had anti-tumor effect evaluable patients (33%) were reported as objective responses, including two complete responses and seven partial responses; 11 additional patients were reported to have stable disease.

-The Phase 2a clinical efficacy results as of September 2003 are summarized in the table below:
+The current Phase 2a clinical efficacy results are summarized in the table below:

-Objective Responses (OR)
+No No. Objective Responses (OR)

-Cancer Type No. Patients Evaluable Stable Disease Partial Response Complete Response Total OR % OR
+Cancer Type Patients Evaluable Stable Disease Partial Response Complete Response Total OR % OR

-Ovarian 52 19 14 2 16 31%
+Ovarian 52 17 17 3 20 38%

 NSCL 43 19 6 3 9 21%

 Bladder 27 11 7 2 9 33%

+Totals 122 47 30 8 38 31%

 In addition to the Phase 2a efficacy results, we are also monitoring patients for adverse events.
 The most significant adverse events expected with taxanes are peripheral neuropathy and neutropenia.
-To date, the incidence of Grade 3 or Grade 4 neutropenia across all studies is 33%, which compares favorably to what has been seen following treatment with the marketed paclitaxel products in similar patient populations.
+To date, the incidence of Grade 3 or Grade 4 neutropenia across all studies is 35%, which compares favorably to what has been seen following treatment with the marketed paclitaxel products in similar patient populations.
 The incidence of Grade 3 peripheral neuropathy is 9%, and no patients have experienced Grade 4 peripheral neuropathy.
 We believe these percentages compare favorably to the reported experience with Taxol.
 Dose reductions or delays due to toxicity of any sort are uncommon; approximately 75% of planned doses have been delivered on schedule at full dose.
 Paclitaxel-mediated infusion reactions, sometimes called "hypersensitivity reactions" and involving pain, flushing, shortness of breath or chest tightness, were infrequently observed following nearly 2,000 administered doses.
-Fewer than 17% of doses led to a reaction of any severity, and less than 1% of doses led to reactions that were of Grade 3 severity.
+Fewer than 17% of doses led to a reaction of any severity, and less than 1% of doses led to reactions that were of Grade 3 or 4 severity.
 Again, these frequencies compare favorably with reported rates of infusion reactions upon administration of available paclitaxel products.
-Investigators have reported that they believe infusion reactions with our product could be ameliorated by temporary (a few minutes) interruption of infusion, while corticosteroid premedications had no effect.
-Infusion reactions very rarely prevented delivery of intended doses.
+Investigators have reported that infusion reactions very rarely prevented delivery of intended doses.
 Overall, we are seeing excellent tolerability of TOCOSOL Paclitaxel over multiple treatment cycles, evidenced by the fact that patients typically do not need doses reduced or delayed.